Digital literacy: Digital rights

 Digital rights are an individual's rights that allow them freedom of expression and opinion in an online setting, with roots centered on human theoretical and practical rights.
 It encompasses the individual's privacy rights when using the Internet, and is essentially concerned with how an individual uses different technologies and how content is distributed and mediated.
-Government officials and policymakers use digital rights as a springboard for enacting and developing policies and laws to obtain rights online in the same way that we obtain rights in real life.
+Government officials and policymakers use digital rights as a springboard for enacting and developing policies and laws to obtain rights online in the same way that rights are obtained in real life.
 Private organizations that possess their online infrastructures also develop rights specific to their property.
 In today's world, most, if not all materials have shifted into an online setting and public policy has had a major influence in supporting this movement.
 Going beyond traditional academics, ethical rights such as copyright, citizenship and conversation can be applied to digital literacy because tools and materials nowadays can be easily copied, borrowed, stolen, and repurposed, as literacy is collaborative and interactive, especially in a networked world.

 Digital citizenship

 Digital citizenship refers to the "right to participate in society online".
 It is connected to the notion of state-based citizenship, which is determined by the country or region in which one was born, and concerns being a dutiful citizen who participates in the electoral process and online through mass media.
 A literate digital citizen possesses the skills to read, write and interact with online communities via screens and has an orientation towards social justice.
-This is best described in the article, Digital Citizenship during a Global Pandemic: Moving beyond Digital Digital Literacy, "Critical digital civic literacy, as is the case of democratic citizenship more generally, requires moving from learning about citizenship to participating and engaging in democratic communities face‐to‐face, online, and in all the spaces in between."
+This is best described in the article, Digital Citizenship during a Global Pandemic: Moving beyond Digital Digital Literacy, "Critical digital civic literacy, as is the case for democratic citizenship more generally, requires moving from learning about citizenship to participating and engaging in democratic communities face‐to‐face, online, and in all the spaces in between."
 Through the various digital skills and literacy one gains, one is able to effectively solve social problems that might arise through social platforms.
 Additionally, digital citizenship has three online dimensions: higher wages, democratic participation, and better communication opportunities that arise from the digital skills acquired.
 Digital citizenship also refers to online awareness and the ability to be safe and responsible online.
 This idea came from the rise of social media in the past decade, which has enhanced global connectivity and faster interaction.
 The idea of a good 'digital citizen' directly correlates with knowledge of, for example, how react to instances of predatory online behaviors, such as cyberbullying.